Expurple/smawg/docs/hooks.md

     """Fired when a player gets control over the `game`, starting a new turn.

     You may choose to interact with the `game` from here (see example below).
     """

+def on_dice_rolled(game: Game, value: int, conquest_success: bool) -> None:
+    """Fired after an attempt to conquer a region using the reinforcement dice.

+    This hook is intended just for notifying about the dice `value` and `conquest_success`.
+    """

 def on_turn_end(game: Game) -> None: